top of page

 Easily stored

 Easy and safe to store and transport as a liquid.
-So there’s zero high-pressure hydrogen transport, or storage is required.
+Unlike with hydrogen, there’s no need for high-pressure transport or storage.

 Hydrogen-rich